 How to do

 2. Lie prone on an incline bench.
-Bar placement should be down so that you can pull it up toward your abdomen.
+Bar placement should be down so you can pull it up toward your abdomen.

 4. Slowly return to the starting position and repeat the movement.